 - A hotel security amenity might determine the continued loyalty of a guest.

-- Hotel security amenity is desired by elderly and women traveling alone.
+- Hotel security amenity is desired by the elderly and women traveling alone.

 Hotel Security Amenity is Vital to Room Sales

-Hotel safety and security is a growing concern among travelers throughout the world.
+Hotel safety and security is a growing concerns among travelers throughout the world.
 Let’s face it; traveling is stressful enough without having to worry about becoming a crime victim while away from home.

 One only has to look at the negative impact on hotel bookings, following a highly publicized tourist attack, to see how important the perception of security is to the traveler.

 When there is a choice, frequent travelers will seek out a hotel property that has superior security amenities.
 Initially, savvy travelers will select a property that satisfies their criteria and balance of location, price, business facilities, and food service.

 However, after visiting the property, it’s lack of security features that might upset the continued loyalty of a guest.”

 The first opportunity to present a positive impression about the relative safety of a hotel or motel property is at the perimeter.
 For maximum effectiveness, there must be an obvious and distinct design transition as you enter the property from the public street.
 Solid deterrent cues include significant barriers like perimeter walls, decorative fencing, landscaped terraces, and a well-defined driveway and main entrance.
 A strong transition sends a subliminal message to the criminal that this hotel is private property and for use by hotel guests only.